 Involving a broader public for the long term with The Public Theater

-For the last three seasons, we've worked in collaboration with the Marketing and Special Projects teams at the Public on work presented as part of the mainstage, Mobile Unit, and/or Public Forum series.
+For the last four seasons, we've worked in collaboration with the Marketing and Special Projects teams at the Public on work presented as part of the mainstage, Mobile Unit, and/or Public Forum series.
 Our focus is both to build upon existing relationships made during previous seasons and to cultivate new ones.
 Artists are at the center of our approach at the Public and we center our work around the ideas expressed in their plays.

 The Public Theater wants to involve new communities, especially those who may not be reached by traditional marketing campaigns, who may not be familiar with the theater, and who also may not see it as a space for them.

 Peoplmovr designed and developed a strategy around long-term, community involvement.
 We started with the hyper local and broadened our research from there.
 Approaching community and organizational leaders, we engaged them in conversations about the theater and what relationship they hoped to develop there.
 Working on several shows, often at once, we invited activists, artists, educators, faith groups, schools, media/bloggers, and more to see the plays, to help lead and join post-show talkbacks and, in general, interact with the content the Public is producing more fully.

 Over the course of the past three seasons, Peoplmovr has helped bring thousands of new people into the theater.
 Most importantly, we continue to work with many of the same groups, organizations, and communities over time.
 We are most interested in this idea of longevity, so our work is not only about bringing in folks for one particular show, but about gathering again and again and using theater as an amazing catalyst to learn more and to have deeply felt community conversations.